calimero-project/calimero-gui/README.md

 ### Using Java

-The graphical user interface has the following _mandatory_ dependencies: calimero-core, calimero-tools, SWT
+The graphical user interface has the following _mandatory_ dependencies: calimero-core, calimero-tools, calimero-rxtx, SWT

-The graphical user interface has the following _optional_ dependencies: calimero-rxtx, serial-native
+The graphical user interface has the following _optional_ dependencies: serial-native

 Use your specific version in the following commands.
 Either, relying on the Java MANIFEST (check the MANIFEST for exact dependency names and versions)

-	java -jar calimero-gui-2.3-SNAPSHOT.jar
+	java -jar calimero-gui-2.3-beta.jar

 If all dependencies are resolved, you can also directly start the GUI by opening it in Nautilus, Windows File Explorer, etc.